TheLarkInn/LazyParseWebpackPlugin/README.md

 ## Disclaimer

 This plugin is desgined specifically for the V8 engine, so don't expect to have the same effect on all browsers or JS engines.

+## UglifyJSPlugin

+If you are using UglifyJsPlugin, you must set the optimization `negate_iife` to true if you are going to minimize your code.

 ## Further Reading